Blog

 When stress-testing a vendor or an internal build, evaluate the full loop:

 A platform that owns only one or two of these stages leaves the rest as manual work.
-That is the gap most teams, including neobank and processor operations, discover only after deployment, when exception volume has already outpaced their capacity to resolve.
+That is the gap most teams discover only after deployment, when exception volume has already outpaced their capacity to resolve.
+The right question is not which vendor has the most features.
+It is which vendor owns the full loop end-to-end.

-For the broader category context and where Rexi fits, see our guide to payment reconciliation software.
+For the broader category context and where Rexi fits, see the guide to payment reconciliation software.